-Prerequisites: Commercial Single-Engine Certificate-Airplane, permission of chair and instructor.
+Prerequisites: Commercial Instrument Pilot Certificate- Airplane, permission of chair and instructor.

-AFT 2272 Commercial Single Engine Land Airplane ADD On (2)
+AFT L270 Multi-Engine Airplane (2)

-This course covers the aeronautical experience necessary to meet the requirements for a Commercial Single-Engine Add On for those pilots who already possess a Commercial Multi-Engine Airplane Certificate.
-This course will consist of 10 flight hours and up to 25 instructor hours for ground and pre/post flight briefings.
+This course covers the aeronautical experience necessary to meet the requirements by FAA Regulations Part 61 for a commercial Multi-Engine rating for those pilots who already possess a Commercial Single-Engine Airplane.
+This course will require a Multi-Engine Flight check with a FAA designated flight examiner.
+This course will consist of 15 flight hours and 15 flight instructor hours for ground, flight, pre/post flight briefings, and 2 additional flight hours for FAA Multi-Engine Practical Test.

-Prerequisites: Commercial Multi-Engine Certifi-

-cate-Airplane, permission of chair and instructor.
+Prerequisites: Commercial Single-Engine Certificate- Airplane, permission of chair and instructor.